Rainbow Brite and the Star Stealer: Production

-The film was the second feature film made by DIC Enterprises, who had earlier success with their first TV shows, Inspector Gadget and The Littles.
+Rainbow Brite and the Star Stealer was the second feature film made by DIC Enterprises, who had earlier success with their first TV shows, Inspector Gadget and The Littles.
 DIC was hired by Hallmark Cards to produce the first three syndicated specials centering on Rainbow Brite.
-Their success led to the production of a feature movie based on the toy.
+Their success led to the production of a feature film based on the toy.

-The project was directed by French animator Bernard Deyriès, well known at the time for DIC's science-fiction series Ulysses 31 and Mysterious Cities of Gold (both also animated by Japanese studios), and Japanese partner Kimio Yabuki, a legendary animator at Toei Animation and former cohort of Hayao Miyazaki.
+The project was directed by French animator Bernard Deyriès, well known at the time for DIC's science-fiction series Ulysses 31 and The Mysterious Cities of Gold (both also animated by Japanese studios), and Japanese partner Kimio Yabuki, a legendary animator at Toei Animation and former cohort of Hayao Miyazaki.
 The film's art director, Rich Rudish, had been a staff member of Hallmark since 1964.

 The music was composed by Haim Saban and Shuki Levy, who produced various music for cartoons (most notably Inspector Gadget).
 Story co-writer Howard Cohen wrote the lyrics from the songs: "Brand New Day" and "Rainbow Brite and Me".

 The film was produced in only three months, at that time the quickest on record for an animated feature.
-While the U.S. unit contributed to the film's production, some Japanese companies took on animation outsourcing duties (as was often the case with DIC's productions of the time), among them Cockpit, Zaendou, Doga-Kobou, Tama, Crocus and Peacock.
+While the U.S. unit contributed to the film's production, some Japanese companies took on animation outsourcing duties (as was often the case with DIC's productions of the time), among them Cockpit, Zaendou, Doga Kobo, Tama, Crocus and Peacock.

 Release

 During Rainbow Brite and the Star Stealers initial release, screenings were exclusive to matinee engagements—"three shows a day", according to Warner Bros.' president of distribution Barry Reardon.
 Opening at seventh place with US$1.8 million, and running for just five weeks at a 1,090-venue maximum, the film grossed US$4,889,971 at the North American box-office, months before a 13-episode syndicated series appeared on DIC's Kideo TV block.
 A tie-in comic book to the film was issued by DC Comics.

-As an additional promotional tie in for the film, Ralston-Purina (makers of Rainbow Brite cereal) offered a limited time mail-in offer for full size Star Stealer theatrical posters.
+As an additional promotional tie in for the film, Ralston Purina (makers of Rainbow Brite cereal) offered a limited time mail-in offer for full size Star Stealer theatrical posters.

-The film was first released on VHS & Betamax video formats by Warner Home Video in the United States and Canada on March 17, 1986.
-Warner reissued the VHS cassette in 2002 and once more in November 2004, and also that same month released the movie on DVD in Region 1 territories with a remastered "open matte" 1.33:1 transfer.
+The film was first released on VHS and Betamax video formats by Warner Home Video in the United States and Canada on March 17, 1986.
+Warner reissued the VHS cassette in 2002 and once more in November 2004, and also that same month released the film on DVD in Region 1 territories with a remastered "open matte" 1.33:1 transfer.
 Bonus features on the DVD included a sing-along version of the opening song, "Brand New Day", and a "Find the Missing Color Belt" game, as extras.
 All of these releases have since gone out of print.